-Derek Hudnall had one of two limits on Day 1, including the Phoenix Boats Big Bass of 9-8.
+Derek Hudnall had one of the limits on Day 1, including the Phoenix Boats Big Bass of 9-8.
 In the previous six Elite tournaments on the St. Johns, 10-pounders took big bass honors, including Crews’ 11-2 that held as heaviest throughout the 2019 Elite season.

 6 / 23